 (Fox and I must disagree on what constitutes “family friendly” because the broken condom and Rizzo’s pregnancy scare were still in last night’s production [this isn’t a problem or a complaint – they’re integral to the plot line; I just wouldn’t normally choose to show Ella and Annie a story where multiple sexual partners play a critical role], so my girls saw a slightly censored version…)

-They weren’t enthusiastic.
+At first, they weren’t enthusiastic.
 “Why do we have to watch this stupid musical?”
-“Can’t we do something else?”
-I told them to give it a few minutes and then they could go elsewhere.
+I told them to give it a few minutes; then they could go elsewhere.

 They never moved.